olexiy86/bellabeat/README.md

 Only 7 distinct Ids were returned.
 This table shows that the highest heart rate was  203 bpm and lowest 38 bpm, which overall tells about a very good fitness shape of a user with Id 2022484408.
 Based on this data almost all users lead an active lifestyle.

-- Average values of Steps, Distance and Calories for top 10 users sorted by  steps in descending order:
+- Average values of steps, distance and calories for top 10 users sorted by steps in descending order:

 ```
 SELECT DISTINCT(Id),